CuriousJames/DIYAC/README.md

 * Wiegand.py put in the root directory (as obtained from: [Abyz.me.uk](http://abyz.me.uk/rpi/pigpio/code/wiegand_py.zip))
 * Enable PiGPIO on the Pi (just do this once and it will start automatically on boot) `sudo systemctl enable pigpiod`
 * allow sudo group to run systemctl start pigpiod without password
+* sd_notify python library.
+Can be installed with apt-get install python-sdnotify
 ## Settings ##
 - root - str - optional, default to where reader.py is - path to project root
 - allowedTokens - obj